Logo of Stand Against Racism & Inequality

 What is discrimination?

-Discrimination is most typically found in the workplace, though it can also apply to education, housing, shopping, services, and private clubs or associations.
-Discrimination on the grounds of age, disability, ethnicity, nationality, race, religion, sex, sexual orientation, gender identity, pregnancy or marital status is against the law.
+Discrimination can happen in the workplace.
+It can also occur in other places such as schools and higher education, housing, shops and businesses, services, and private clubs or associations.
+Discrimination on the grounds of age, disability, ethnicity, nationality, race, religion or belief, sex, sexual orientation, gender identity, pregnancy or marital status is against the law.

 Discrimination can come in the following forms: